 The Amazon Fire HD 8 Plus has an 8-inch screen that makes it a solid choice for those who enjoy reading or watching movies.
 It has 3GB memory and is available with 32GB storage, but you can also add a micro-SD memory card for more storage.
 Battery life is impressive.
 But our tests found that it’s slower than most other tablets we’ve tested, though it’s acceptable for most everyday tasks, such as web browsing or email.

-For more options: Best Tablets of 2020
+For more options: Best Tablets

 Give your loved ones the gift of comfort with an ergonomic keyboard.
 Available in a wired or wireless configuration, the Kinesis Freestyle2 features a fully split design.
 That means each half of the keyboard can be positioned directly in line with the user’s shoulders, effectively reducing internal shoulder rotation and ulnar deviation of the wrist.
 The membrane keys are easy to activate and include options for shortcuts and media controls.
 The palm rests, adjustable legs, and number pad are sold separately ($35 to $50).
 It's compatible with Android, Chrome, iOS, Linux, Mac, and Windows.